Jul

-Be Firm-Make a decision ahead of time that you are definitely not going to do whatever has been asked of you.
+Be Firm – If you know that you should not or cannot participate in a requested activity, make a decision ahead of time that you are definitely not going to do whatever has been asked of you.
 If the person you say “no” to doesn’t receive your answer, simply keep repeating it in a calm manner and leave the situation as soon as possible.
 Do not respond with any other answer when they give you reasons why you should say “yes” because it gives the person hope that they can convince you and it will prolong the discussion.

-Be Calm- Many children who grew up in dysfunctional homes believe that boundaries have to be set in anger because their parents used anger to control them or because that is the only emotion that allows them to feel strong.
+Be Calm – Many times children who grew up in dysfunctional homes believe that boundaries have to be set in anger because their parents used anger to control them or because that is the only emotion that allows them to feel strong.

 The truth is the strength of your “no” lies in your inner resolve.
 Once you have decided that you need to set a boundary, you can calmly reinforce that boundary without getting angry.

-As in any arena, balance is important.
+As in any area, balance is important.
 When you first begin to set boundaries, you may say “no” to everything in order to get your life back.
-Over a short period of time you should be able to begin saying “yes” to requests that you want to honor.
+Over a short period of time you should be able to begin saying “yes” to requests that you want to honor as long as you are taking care of your primary responsibilities FIRST.

 It is also important to realize that there are some things which we need to do even though we don’t want to.
 Ask God for wisdom about what those things are.
 There is definitely a difference in being selfish (constantly taking from others without giving anything back) and taking care of yourself (giving out of the overflow of your life rather than giving at the expense of your health, finances and family relationships).